 How to Fix Salty Gravy (Yes, It's Possible!)

-Good gravy puts that rich, velvety finishing touch on your holiday feast—but what happens when you go a little overboard with the salt?
-We know just how to make food less salty, and we're here to share that knowledge with you.
-If your gravy is too salty, give one of these techniques a spin to get your special dinner back on track.
+Good gravy puts that rich, velvety finishing touch on a holiday feast—but what happens when you go a little overboard with the salt?
+We're here to share just how to make food taste less salty.
+Give one of these techniques a spin to get your dinner back on track.

 RELATED: How to Fix Lumpy Gravy